 • arrow What are the size limits and PDF format restrictions on PDF files I can upload?

-• For Corporate and Enterprise subscribers we recommend files are no larger than 50Mbytes and no longer than 1000 pages, but larger files can be handled.
-As the files are viewed online it is a good idea to include a Contents list (also known as a bookmark tree or outline) for fast navigation.
-PDF files should not be set with Adobe-style protection and should not include embedded media such as 3D models or video clips.
-To provide video and audio support use links to separately hosted mp4 and mp3 files.
-Our services can provide file hosting for media files, or a streaming service like Vimeo can be used instead
+• For free access PDFs on our automated service the limit is 8Mb and 200 pages.
+For Public (open access) Basic subscription services the limit is 32Mb and 200 or 500 pages (depending on the service level chosen).
+For Corporate and Enterprise subscribers there are much less restrictive or no limits imposed but we recommend files are no larger than 50Mbytes and no longer than 1000 pages.
+As the files are viewed online it is important to include a Contents list (also known as a bookmark tree or outline) for fast navigation (requires Complete display option).
+PDF files uploaded should not be set with Adobe-style protection and should not include Adobe-specific embedded content such as 3D models.

-• arrow What do the options SVG/Text and Image/Text mean?
+• arrow What do the options SVG/Text and Image/Text mean on the automated service?

 • The SVG/Text option converts the file to a scalable format with text that can be searched rapidly with fast zooming and either scalable vector graphics (svg) and/or image format elements, depending on the source material.
 The Image/Text option is similar but converts pages to images and overlays the text, which is scalable and searchable.
-In general svg scales (zooms) better so is the recommended option for most PDFs.
+In general svg scales (zooms) better so is the recommended option for most PDFs, although some may work better/faster with the Image/text option.

 • arrow Can other file formats, for example Word, Excel or PowerPoint, be uploaded and made secure?

 • Yes - to upload Word, Excel or PowerPoint files they are typically first converted to PDF using the Export to PDF facility in the MS Office suite - this produces the best/highest quality results.
 The converted files can then be uploaded as PDFs and displayed in HTML5.
-However, on our Managed service website, WEBDOXX.COM, files can be converted by our team on your behalf, and for PowerPoint files conversion direct to HTML5 can be provided, with full support for animations, transitions and audio/visual content.
+However, on our Managed service website, WEBDOXX.COM, files can be converted by our team on your behalf, and for PowerPoint files conversion direct to HTML5 can be provided, with full support for animations, transitions and audio - for a simple but fully interactive PowerPoint sample using encrypted HTML5 please click here.
 Contact us for more details.

 • arrow Can I embed the converted files on my own website with my own access control and branding?

-• arrow Can I add my own branding and links to the online viewer and/or access pages?
+• arrow Can I add my own branding to the online viewer and/or access pages?

 • Branded versions of the access page(s) and/or viewer can be provided by arrangement - please Contact us for more details and a quotation